 We are almost a month into our schooling and he still grabs it every morning when Jovie heads to the table for her handwriting.
 And the best part is that he is learning as well!

 When I sat down to make a list of the topics, I realized that the possibilities were endless.
+There are so many things preschoolers can learn at home!
 After much deliberation, I settled for the ones that would work best with my kiddos.
 The topics included are:

 - Letter Recognition